November 30, 2014

 Oftentimes in my sermon preparation, I have put my pencil down and bowed my head to say, “Oh my God, help me to understand this.
 God, give me understanding.”

-Next time (part 3), I want to share some steps that I find helpful in making the Word of God come alive in my hands and heart.
+In part 3, I want to share some steps that I find helpful in making the Word of God come alive in my hands and heart.